imvietp/Thicuoiky_ttVerilog/README.md

-# Thicuoiky_ttVerilog
+# LED_Shifting

-Thiết kế mạch dịch led theo yêu cầu (Với CLK = 50MHz), dịch led theo 3 mode với 2 tần số khác nhau
+Design a LED shift circuit as required (with CLK = 50 MHz), shifting LEDs in 3 modes with 2 different frequencies
+- Mode 1:
+- Mode 2:
+- Mode 3: